 - Launched a monthly support group for trans students and their allies, including community members from the Charlotte Gender Alliance, Time Out Youth, and the Carolina Transgender Society, as an opportunity to share information, stories, and connect

 - Launched website with information, resources, and departmental policy statements for trans students, housed with the Office of Identity, Equity and Engagement

 - Brought the founding Executive Director of the National Center for Transgender Equality, Mara Keisling to campus for some consulting work and a keynote campus event to assist with fine-tuning our own campus policies for trans inclusion; funded by the Chancellor’s Diversity Challenge Fund and the Office of Identity, Equity and Engagement

 - Initiated, formalized and submitted updated policies including the Committee’s election process, Students’ Preferred Name Policy, a proposal for Gender Non-Specific Housing, and Critical Incidents Reporting Policy

 - Formed a sub-committee to expand availability of gender-neutral restrooms on campus and collaborated with the Office of Disability Services to designate restrooms on campus that are both Gender Neutral and accessible

-- Created an official policy with Rec Services for trans students to participate in Intramural Sports in the gender to which they identify
+- Created an official policy with Rec Services, now University Recreation, for trans students to participate in Intramural Sports in the gender to which they identify

 - Updated University's Non-Discrimination Statement to be more protective of trans students; includes protections for gender identity, expression, and Transition status